House votes to override Trump's veto of defense bill

 In his veto message, Trump also said the bill restricts his ability to conduct foreign policy, "particularly my efforts to bring our troops home.''
 Trump was referring to provisions in the bill that impose conditions on his plan to withdraw thousands of troops from Afghanistan and Germany.
 The measures require the Pentagon to submit reports certifying that the proposed withdrawals would not jeopardize U.S. national security.

+The veto override was supported by 212 Democrats, 109 Republicans and an independent.
+Twenty Democrats opposed the override, along with 66 Republicans and an independent.

+House GOP leader Kevin McCarthy of California missed the vote, but Wyoming Rep. Liz Cheney, a member of Republican leadership, supported the override, as did Rep. Mac Thornberry of Texas, the top Republican on the House Armed Services panel.
+Thornberry is retiring this year and the bill is named in his honor.

-Both the House and Senate passed the measure by margins large enough to override a presidential veto.
+The Senate approved the bill 84-13 earlier this month, well above the margin needed to override a presidential veto.
 Trump has vetoed eight other bills, but those were all sustained because supporters did not gain the two-thirds vote needed in each chamber for the bills to become law without Trump’s signature.

 Rhode Island Sen. Jack Reed, the top Democrat on the Senate Armed Services Committee, said Trump’s declaration that China gained from the defense bill was false.
 He also noted the shifting explanations Trump had given for the veto.